3dcitydb/3dcitydb-docs/source/3dcitydb/schema/geometry.rst

        | will have the SRID 0 automatically

 A solid is the basis for 3-dimensional geometry.
-The extent of a solid is defined by the boundary surfaces (outer shell).
+The extent of a solid is defined by its boundary surfaces (outer shell).
 A shell is represented by a composite surface, where every shell is used to represent a single connected component of the boundary of a solid.
-It consists of a composite surface (a list of *OrientableSurfaces*) connected in a topological cycle.
+The composite surface (a list of *OrientableSurfaces*) describing a shell must be connected in a topological cycle.
 Unlike a ring, a shell's elements have no natural sort order.
 Like rings, shells are simple.
 The geometry in the field SOLID_GEOMETRY of the table SURFACE_GEOMETRY is limited as